 ~ Roasted Butternut Squash & Apple ~

 from Kitchen Parade, my food column

-HISTORY of THIS RECIPE This is the green bean casserole recipe that flew across the world -- and the reason why, in some circles, I'm called the 'green bean casserole lady'!
-In November 2006, I embarked upon a quest for extraordinary vegetable recipes perfect for Thanksgiving tables.
+HISTORY of THIS RECIPE This is the green bean casserole recipe that flew across the world – and the reason why, in some special circles, I'm called the "green bean casserole lady"!
+It all started back in 2006 when I embarked upon a quest for extraordinary vegetable recipes perfect for Thanksgiving tables.
 This updated green bean casserole made with fresh green beans and mushrooms was the first recipe in a collection of seriously delicious Thanksgiving vegetables including gingery sweet potatoes, creamy carrots, bacony cabbage ... and more!
 The recipe was soon discovered by SlashFood, Simply Recipes, Chowhound, the Cooking Light board plus a few others.
 Over a few weeks, the recipe had tens of thousands of visits and was made in who-knows-how-many homes.
 I've served it myself to rave reviews numerous times, hence all the insider tips.

 NEVER MISS A RECIPE!If you like this recipe, consider an e-mail subscription for 'home delivery' of new recipes from A Veggie Venture, sign up here.
 Once you do, new recipes will be delivered, automatically, straight to your e-mail In Box.